dbt-labs/jaffle_shop_duckdb/README.md

 1. Ensure you have Codespaces enabled for your GitHub organization or turned on as a beta feature if you're an individual user
 2. Click the green **Code** button on near the top right of the page of this repo's homepage (you may already be on it)
-3. Instead of cloning the repo like you normally would, intead select the **Codespaces** tab of the pop out, then "Create codespace on `duckdb`" (`duckdb` happens to be the main branch, else if #29 is not yet merged make a codespace on the `add_codespace` branch)
+3. Instead of cloning the repo like you normally would, intead select the **Codespaces** tab of the pop out, then "Create codespace on `duckdb`"
    ![dbt_full_deploy_commands](images/open_in_codespaces.png)
 4. Wait for codespace to boot (~1 min?)
 5. Decide whether you'd like to use the Web IDE or open the codespace in your local environment